 “We are women, we are willing, we are one…”

-Copyright 2020 The Wilding Stories is an independent project, and received the support of the BREC Artist Residency 2019.
+Copyright 2020 The Wilding Stories is an independent project, and received the support of the BREC Artist Residency 2019, CircuitWest and Performing Lines WA through the Kolyang Artists Hub 2021.
 Recording support via BRECsessions through LotteryWest.

 Click to listen to The Wilding versions below.

-Visit The Wilding on Facebook to follow our journey and be part of upcoming events, launches & news.
-If you would like to become part of The Wilding audio tale team, please get in touch here or email Margot at email@example.com.
+Visit The Wilding Stories on Facebook to follow our journey and be part of upcoming events, launches & news.
+To become part of The Wilding Stories creative team, please get in touch here or email Margot at email@example.com.